MSU-NatSci/DomainAccessibilityAudit/README.md

 It can crawl within subdomains of the initial domain it starts with.
 It reports statistics of violations for the whole audit, domains and pages.

-## Current status
-This is a beta version, and it does crash sometimes.
-However it already gives useful results.

 ## To start it
 - Install [Docker](https://docs.docker.com/install/#supported-platforms) and [docker-compose](https://docs.docker.com/compose/install/) if needed.
 - Edit a `.env` file at the root of this folder (next to the README),